 An exception to this would be if the employee has agreed to the change in advance, for example a mobility clause or non-completion clause.
 The employer must notify the employee of the change.
 Failure to respond on the part of the employee is a tacit agreement.

 The fixed-term contract (CDD) ends, in principle, when its term is up.
 The open-ended contract (CDI) can be terminated by the employer or the employee.

-There are no formal requirements governing resignation, however it is preferable to send written notification by registered post with acknowledgement of receipt because the employee must give prior notice, unless it is a trial period.
+There are no formal requirements governing resignation.
+However, it is preferable to send written notification by registered post with acknowledgment of receipt because the employee must give prior notice, unless it is a trial period.